justkaran/New_Concepts_Daily/mongoinstancescheck.md

 So now you have all possible lines that contain string mongod and are not the instances of grep.
 What to do?
 Count them, and do that with wc -l.

 wc -l output contains additional formatting, i.e. spaces, so just for the sake of the beauty, run tr -d ' ' to remove the redundant spaces.
+Nice.